-Whereas the timely adoption and implementation of an airport noise regulation is the keystone of a comprehensive program to diminish aircraft noise in communities and whereas there is no statutory time limit applicable to the promulgation of this or any other aircraft noise regulation, it is recommended that an adequate time for FAA promulgation of the proposed airport noise regulation is no later than one year from the date of this report, or July 1974.
-This presumes the present EPA schedule for formal recommendation of regulations to FAA under Section 7(c) - i.e., end of October 1973 - will be met, and allows adequate time for the completion of the agency consultation and public review processes set forth in Section 7(c).
-The attention of the Congress is invited to focus upon the timely performance of both EPA and FAA in promulgation and implementation of the airport noise regulation.
+Whereas the timely adoption and implementation of an airport noise regulation is the keystone of a comprehensive program to diminish aircraft noise in communities and whereas there is no statutory time limit applicable to the promulgation of this or any other aircraft noise regulation, it is recommended that an adequate time for FAA promulgation of the airport noise regulation is no later than one year from the date of its proposal to the FAA by the EPA.
+The attention of the Congress should be focused upon the timely performance of both EPA and FAA in promulgation and implementation of the airport noise regulation.

-Whereas, the control land use is as integral a part of solving and preventing airport noise problems, as control of airport operations and whereas the trasitional local government zoning mechanisms, operating alone, have failed to prevent encroachment of incompatible land uses around airports, It is recommended that all States, by statute, require the formation of airport land use commissions, at the regional level or above, to incorporate the interests of both local governments and airport proprietors into effective land use controls around airports.
+Whereas, the control of land use is as necessary in solving and preventing airport noise problems as control of airport operations, and whereas the traditional local government zoning mechanisms, operating alone, have failed to prevent encroachment of incompatible land uses around airports,

+It is recommended that all States, by statute, require the formation of airport land use commissions or alternative mechanisms, at the regional level or above, to incorporate the interests of both local governments and airport proprietors into effective land use controls around airports.